Ronkahn21/grove/docs/designs/topology.md

 **Hierarchy Constraints:**

-- Child PackDomain must be equal to or stricter than parent (stricter = higher index in levels list)
+- Child PackLevel must be equal to or stricter than parent (stricter = higher index in levels list)
 - PodCliqueSet → PodCliqueScalingGroup → PodClique hierarchy
-- Referenced PackDomain name must exist in TopologyDomain.Spec.Levels
+- Referenced PackLevel name must exist in TopologyDomain.Spec.Levels
 - Validation applies on both CREATE and UPDATE operations

 ### 3. Scheduler API Changes (Contract with KAI)